 Post- procedure restrictions depend on what varicose vein treatment has been performed.
 For all procedures, walking is encouraged.
 Walking keeps blood moving through normally functioning veins.
 This reduces the already small risk of developing blood clots.
-You will also need to wear a compression stocking for a week following each procedure.
-You may resume most daily-activities with a few restrictions.
+You will also need to wear a compression stocking on the treated leg for one week following each procedure.
+You may resume most daily activities with a few restrictions.

 RF and Laser Ablations

 After either radio frequency or laser ablation procedures, it is important to avoid strenuous exercise or activities for at least a week following the procedure.
 This includes jogging, running, cycling, crunches, etc. The increased pressure caused by bearing down can push blood into the treated vein, causing the treatment to fail.
 For this same reason, you need to avoid lifting anything over 20 pounds, although you may lift and carry your small child.
 There will be a small incision in your leg where the vein was accessed.
 It is important to keep this clean and dry after the procedure.
 After two days you may shower but soaking the treated leg should be avoided for 7 days following the procedure.

 After ambulatory phlebectomy (removal of bulging veins) the same restrictions are in place.
 Strenuous exercise and heavy lifting should be avoided for one week.
 Along the course of the bulging vein, small incisions will be made.
 These incisions need to be kept clean and dry for 2 days.
 After that, it is important to not soak the incisions for 10 days after the procedure to minimize the risk of infection.